cconsta1/cconsta1.github.io/_pages/store.md

 One of my works is also on display and for sale at the Volterra art gallery in Italy:
 [A Dystopian Beauty](https://www.lojeloartgallery.com/product-page/a-dystopian-beauty).

 I'm currently exploring the best way to handle **printing, shipping, and packaging**.
-Everything here is created by me — blending photography, generative art, algorithmic logic, and machine learning.
+Everything here is created by me, blending photography, generative art, algorithmic logic, and machine learning.

 ---

 ## How it works

 All prints are **made to order**, and each request is handled individually.
-Items like postcards, posters, stickers, mugs, and t-shirts are processed through a local print shop, so please allow time for preparation and dispatch.
+Items like postcards, posters, stickers, mugs, and t-shirts are processed through local print shops, so please allow time for preparation and dispatch.

 I'm still experimenting and figuring out what's feasible based on interest.
-Custom formats (e.g., canvas, framing, wearable art) are welcome — just get in touch.
-Framed prints may take 1–2 months to deliver.
+Custom formats (e.g., canvas, framing, wearable art) are welcome - just get in touch.
+Framed prints may take 2–3 months to deliver.

 ---